dstore-dbap/LumberMill/README.md

 * ElasticSearchMultiProcessSink, same as above but multiprocessed.
 * FileSink, store events in a file.
 * RedisChannelSink, publish incoming events to redis channel.
+* LoggerSink, sends data to gambolputty internal logger for output.
 * StdOutSink, prints all received data to standard out.
 * SyslogSink, send events to syslog.
 * WebHdfsSink, store events in hdfs via webhdfs.